officialrajdeepsingh/awesome-nextjs/README.md

 ## Authentication and User Management

 - [Clerk](https://clerk.com/): Clerk is more than a "sign-in box" and integrates complete user management UIs and APIs, purpose-built for React, Next.js, and the Modern Web.
+- [Mojo Auth](https://mojoauth.com/): Mojo Auth is a secure and delightful passwordless login solution.

 ## State Management